processone/docs.ejabberd.im/content/admin/configuration/modules.md

 predefined CSS will be embedded into the HTML page.

 - **dirname**: *room\_jid | room\_name*
-Allows to configure the name of the room directory.
+Configure the name of the room directory.
 If set to *room\_jid*, the room directory name will be the full room JID.
 Otherwise, the room directory name will be only the room name, not including the MUC service name.
 The default value is *room\_jid*.

 - **dirtype**: *subdirs | plain*
 The type of the created directories can be specified with this option.